 Also, extend your foundation downwards past your jawline to your neck area.
 Having your face look like a different colour from your neck is not a flattering look!

-For tips on finding your perfect foundation shade, we’ve also written up a how-to guide on that!
+For tips on finding your perfect foundation shade, we’ve also written up a how-to guide to foundation matching!

 4. Apply concealer